oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-48-ssvc-decision-points.md

 ### SSVC Decision Points

-For each SSVC decision point given under `selections` within a registered base `namespace`, it MUST be tested that given decision point exists, is valid and the items in `values` are ordered correctly.
+For each SSVC decision point given under `selections` within a registered base `namespace`, it SHALL be tested that given decision point exists, is valid and the items in `values` are ordered correctly.
 The test SHALL pass, if a unregistered `namespace` is used.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 > A list of all currently registered namespaces is a available in the SSVC documentation at [cite](#SSVC-RNS).
 >